-As a supervisor, you have some tools that will help you identify and correct hazards in the five MEEP areas discussed in the previous tab.
+As a supervisor, you have three excellent tools that will help you identify and correct hazards:

 Check out this short audio clip by Dan Clark of the theSafetyBrief.com.
 Dan has compiled the 10 most common signage and labeling questions asked about keeping workers safe and avoiding fines.
 These questions are from a wide range of industries.

 Step One: Determine the work area to be inspected, and the type of work being accomplished.